ERIN-LIST/ASB_integration/README.md

 ASB Integration

-Please note: To run the integration code, you have to install the newest version of [PyTSA](https://github.com/ERIN-LIST/PyTSA).
+Please note: To run the ASB integration code, you have to install the newest version of [PyTSA](https://github.com/ERIN-LIST/PyTSA).